Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

-\begin{itemize}[leftmargin=*] \item \textbf{Recommendation Foundations}: For the evaluation of the Generative Retrieval task, we adopt REG4Rec \cite{xing2025reg4recreasoningenhancedgenerativemodel}, a strong multi-token prediction model, as our base framework.
-For the Discriminative Ranking task, we employ the well-established Parameter Personalized Network (PPNet) \cite{chang2023pepnetparameterembeddingpersonalized} as the backbone architecture. \item \textbf{Implementation Details}: In the industrial dataset, the codebook size is set to 3,00 and the length of SIDs is set to 8 for ADA-SID and baselines.
-Specifically, $N_s=2$, $N_t=2$, $N_v=2$, $N_b=6$ and $s_{target}=\frac{1}{3}$ are set for ADA-SID.
-In public datasets, the codebook size is set to 100, length is 6.
-Specifically, $N_s=1$, $N_t=1$ and $N_v=1$,$N_b=5$ and $s_{target}=\frac{3}{5}$ are set for ADA-SID.
-The pre-trained representations are obtained from Qwen3-Embedding 7B \cite{zhang2025qwen3embeddingadvancingtext}, SASRec\cite{kang2018selfattentivesequentialrecommendation} and PailiTAO v8 from an ecommerce advertising platform in Asia.
-Behavior SIDs with scores above the threshold are retained, while those below are replaced with a padding token, the threshold is 0 in this paper.
-This threshold can be adjusted based on the specific performance requirements of the recommendation task. \end{itemize}
+\textbf{Recommendation Foundations}: For generative retrieval tasks, we adopt an encoder-decoder generative recommendation framework, REG4REC \cite{xing2025reg4recreasoningenhancedgenerativemodel} to evaluate the performance of different SIDs.
+For discriminative ranking task, we employ the well-established Parameter Personalized Network (PPNet) \cite{chang2023pepnetparameterembeddingpersonalized} as the backbone architecture.

+\textbf{Codebook Setting}: In the industrial dataset, the codebook size is set to 3,00 and the length of SIDs is set to 10 for ADC-SID and baselines.
+Specifically, $N_s=2$, $N_t=2$, $N_v=2$, $N_b=4$ are set for ADC-SID.
+In public datasets, the codebook size is set to 100, the length is set to 6.
+Specifically, $N_s=1$, $N_t=1$ and $N_v=1$,$N_b=3$ are set for ADC-SID.
+The pre-trained collaborative representations are obtained from the SASRec model~\cite{kang2018selfattentivesequentialrecommendation}, which is trained on user-item interactions without L2 normalization during inference.
+The pre-trained text representations are obtained from Qwen3-Embedding 7B \cite{zhang2025qwen3embeddingadvancingtext}.
+The pre-trained visual representations are obtained from PailiTAO v8, which is trained on data from an e-commerce advertising platform in Asia.

+\textbf{Dynamic-Weight Behavioral SID Incorporate with Downstream Recommendations} To address the challenge that crucial signals are easily overwhelmed by noisy SIDs under the equal-weight SID paradigm, the importance weights learned from the dynamic behavioral weighting mechanism are incorporated into downstream recommendation to suppress noisy SIDs.
+When applied to discriminative ranking, both the mapping between item IDs and SIDs and the learned importance weights are utilized as inputs to the ranking model.
+In the case of generative retrieval, the learned weights are utilized as loss weights for SID generation.